metaconsciousgroup/lab-website/content/authors/nathan_kong/_index.md

 ---
 # Display name
-title: Ali Hummos
+title: Nathan Kong

 # Username (this should match the folder name)
 authors:
-- ali_hummos
+- nathan_kong

 # Is this the primary user of the site?
 superuser: false